hideki14/05ReproducibleResearchPA1/PA1/PA1_template.md

 2. Calculate and report the mean and median total number of steps taken per day

-The mean and median was calculated with the code down below.
+The mean and median was calculated with the code below.

 ```r
 summarize(daily.sum, daily.step.mean = mean(daily.total.steps, na.rm = TRUE),